 What Are the Princeton Essays?

-The Princeton application requires four essays and three short answers from all applicants.
-One of these essays must answer a prompt provided by the Common Application, Coalition Application, or Universal College Application (depending on which system you choose to submit your Princeton application through).
+The Princeton application requires five essays and three short answers from all applicants.
+One of these essays must answer a prompt provided by the Common Application, Coalition Application, or QuestBridge Application (depending on which system you choose to submit your Princeton application through).

-The other essay prompt, as well as the three short answer prompts, are part of the Princeton Supplement.
-The Princeton Supplement also requires an Engineering Essay from applicants who have indicated on their applications an interest in pursuing a BS in Engineering.
+The other four essay prompts, as well as the three short answer prompts, are part of the Princeton Supplement.
+The Princeton Supplement also requires an Engineering Essay from applicants who have indicated on their applications an interest in pursuing a BS in Engineering (B.S.E.).
+Students applying to the Bachelor of Arts (A.B.) degree program and those who are undecided must submit a supplemental essay as well.

 Below, we'll look at each prompt in the Princeton Supplement.
 So let's get started!